Pembroke, Ontario: Government

+Pembroke is managed by a Mayor-Council system, with a weak-mayor government form, for a total of one mayor and six councillors who are elected at large.
+The councillor who is elected with the most votes is appointed Deputy Mayor.
+The City's current mayor is Ron Gervais.

+Mayors

 Attractions

 Local attractions include 30 historic murals in the downtown area depicting the history of the city, from steam engines to logging.
 Pembroke has more murals than almost any city in Canada.

-At the Champlain Trail Pioneer Village and Museum the history of Ottawa Valley settlers comes alive inside the fully furnished schoolhouse, pioneer log home and church — all built in the 1800s.
-Other outdoor exhibits include train station, sawmill, blacksmith shop, stonelifter, carriage shed, woodworking shop, bake oven, smokehouse and a 1923 Bickle fire engine.
+At the Upper Ottawa Valley Heritage Centre the history of Ottawa Valley settlers comes alive inside the fully furnished schoolhouse, pioneer log home and church, all built in the 1800s.
+Other outdoor exhibits include a train station, sawmill, blacksmith shop, stonelifter, carriage shed, woodworking shop, bake oven, smokehouse and 1923 Bickle fire engine.
 The large museum features artifacts which range from fossils and Native Canadian arrowheads to furniture, clothing and manufactured products of Pembroke from various eras.
 There is also a replica of Samuel de Champlain's Astrolabe (he brought the original to the Valley in 1613), an original Cockburn pointer boat, Corliss steam engine, doctor's examination room, fancy parlour rooms, general store, hair salon and more.

 The Pembroke Hydro Museum commemorates national hydro-electric development in Pembroke, including the first electric streetlights in Pembroke, and the first municipal building with electric lights (Victoria Hall).

 The city is home to an annual Old Time Fiddling and Step Dancing Festival, which happens Labour Day weekend at Riverside Park.
 There are often up to 1400 RVs parked there for the week preceding the event.
 Award-winning fiddler/step dancer April Verch is a Pembroke native.

 Pembroke has a 600 plus seat community arts facility, Festival Hall Center of the Arts.
 The facility is operated by a Consortium consisting of The City of Pembroke and the Townships of Petawawa and Laurentian Valley.
 This facility hosts various local productions and top Canadian artists during the year.

 Pembroke also is host to the annual Silver Stick Regional Minor League Hockey Tournament, which brings in several hundred children and youth on weekends in November and early December for regional qualifying games.

 Pembroke's Public Library was designed by architect Francis Conroy Sullivan, a contemporary of Frank Lloyd Wright.